-DESCRIBE MAJOR ACCOMPLISHMENTS THAT WILL SUPPORT THE COMPLETION OF THE PROPOSED PROJECT.
-DESCRIBE THE CURRENT STATE OF YOUR ORGANIZATION, INCLUDING OPPORTUNITIES, CHALLENGES AND MAJOR CHANGES.
-Outline moments in the organization's history that highlight its growth and exemplify the implementation of its mission, values and vision.
+DESCRIBE YOUR ORGANIZATIONAL HISTORY AND HIGHLIGHT MAJOR ACCOMPLISHMENTS THAT ARE RELEVANT TO THE PROPOSED PROJECT: Outline moments in the organization's history that highlight its growth and exemplify the implementation of its mission, values and vision.
 Additionally, highlight a few pivotal accomplishments of the organization which have some relevance to the project being proposed.
-A well-articulated answer to this question helps to provide context while conveying confidence in the organization's ability to successfully carry out the proposed project.
+A well-articulated answer to this question helps to provide context while conveying confidence in the organization's ability to successfully carry quality of proposed project out the proposed project.